 The most common reasons for sluggish balance performance are dirt, rust/pitting/roughness of the wire, bent or weak wire or excess oil on the wire & jewels.

 Removal is simple – take out two screws, tilt the balance to avoid bending the pallet fork and pull out.
 Here is the assembly removed from the movement.
 The bad news is that the helical hairspring appears to be distorted.
-Ideally it should enclose the balance shaft perfectly.
+Ideally it should enclose the balance shaft without bending.

 The balance wheel should float on the wire that goes through the cylindrical shaft like the next photo.
 While in this position a push on the balance wheel should allow it to rotate freely for a minute or more.
 No more than a few seconds for this one, however.